mc-wiki/minecraft-mod-heywiki/README.md

       "language": {
         // The language code of the wiki "wiki_language": "en",
         // Whether this is the main language.
-This will be fallback if no other language matches "main": true,
+If true, this language will be fallback if no other language matches "main": true,
         // The default in-game language that the wiki supports.
-This will be fallback if no other language matches "default": "en_us",
+This will be fallback if the in-game language is not supported by the wiki
+        "default": "en_us",
         // If the regex matches the in-game language, this wiki will be used when config is auto "regex": "^en_.*",